 In 1961, the Butte County Sheriff’s Search and Rescue Team was formed.
 15 men, who lived throughout Butte County, boasted their wide capabilities of having “vehicles that traversed the wilderness, citizen band radios, and skills of mountain climbing and skin-diving”.

-Charter members of the team (left to right): Lt Charles Esping and Lt Troy Tallen, elected the group’s first Captain, both of Paradise, and Chicoans Lee Simens, Ron Evans, Bruce and Ralph Ackerman, and Bob Rears.
+Charter members of the team (left to right): Lt Charles Esping (Paradise) and Lt.
+Troy Tallent (Chico), elected the group’s first Captain and Lee Simens, Ron Evans, Bruce and Ralph Ackerman, and Bob Rears, all from Chico.